ibm-cloud-docs/EventStreams-gen2/ha-dr.md

 # Understanding high availability and disaster recovery for {{site.data.keyword.messagehub}}
 {: #eventstreams-ha-dr}

+[Gen 2]{: tag-purple}

+{{site.data.keyword.messagehub_full}} Gen 2 is currently in Beta.
+The Beta plan is provided exclusively for evaluation and testing purposes.
+It is not covered by warranties, SLAs, or support, and is not intended for production use.
+For more information, see the [Beta reference](/docs/EventStreams-gen2?topic=EventStreams-gen2-gen2-beta).
+{: beta}

 [High availability](#x2284708){: term} (HA) is the ability for a service to remain operational and accessible in the presence of unexpected failures.
 [Disaster recovery](#x2113280){: term} is the process of recovering the service instance to a working state.
 {: shortdesc}

 {{site.data.keyword.messagehub_full}} is a global service and you can find the available region and data center locations in the [Service and infrastructure availability by location](/docs/overview?topic=overview-services_region) documentation.
 As a global service, {{site.data.keyword.messagehub}}} fulfills the defined [Service Level Objectives (SLO)](/docs/resiliency?topic=resiliency-slo) using the Enterprise Gen2 plans. **N.B. during Beta no SLOs apply**.
 The SLO is not a warranty and {{site.data.keyword.IBM}} will not issue credits for failure to meet an objective.